Shozo Awazu: Biography

 Shozo Awazu was born in Kyoto in 1923.
-He came in France in 1950 and assisted Mikinosuke Kawaishi in introducing judo in France.
+He came to France in 1950 and assisted Mikinosuke Kawaishi in introducing judo in France.

 He was the teacher of Henri Courtine and Bernard Pariset.
 From 1953 to 2014, he was professor of judo at the Racing Club de France in Paris.

 Awazu was considered to be one of the top experts in ne waza (grappling techniques), kata and tandoku-renshu.